mr-easy/Badminton-Stroke-Classification/Readme.md

 As per our knowledge, there was no publicly available data for this problem.
 There have been some research papers, but we couldn't get our hands on the data.
 So we decided to collect it ourselves (Why not?
 Can give it a try).

 ### Setup for collecting data
-We got hold on a device which can give us accelorometer and gyroscope readings over a period of time at a descent frequency.
+We got hold on a device which can give us accelerometer and gyroscope readings over a period of time at a descent frequency.
 The device was powered by a small cell and connected via bluetooth low energy (BLE) to a rasperry pi.
 So we collected our data on rasperry pi in csv formats.

 ### Collecting data
 Thanks to our 5 volunteers, we collected the data for the 5 mentioned strokes by making them repeatedly play the same shot.
 Although this might be very different than a real game, but we tried to make them play as they are playing a real game, (i.e. starting from center position, going towards the shuttle cock and returning back to resting position).
 The device had it's own limitation (coverage, power, etc) which made it challenging.
 Going through all of this we finally got our data.